ogebhardt/portfolio/README.md

 ## **SEISMIQ AI:** Feb 2024 to Oct 2024

-Developed a zero-configuration solution that reduced implementation from a multi-day process to a single line of code, adapting software monitoring best practices specifically for data platform and analytics teams.
+Developed an automated data pipeline observability solution with zero-configuration files that reduced implementation from a multi-day process to a single line of code, adapting software monitoring best practices specifically for data platform and analytics teams.
 Through customer discovery (60+ interviews), I secured verbal pilot commitments from several high-growth startups ($200M+ to $1B+ valuations).

 - [Selected as a speaker](https://www.linkedin.com/posts/genlab-venture-studios_ai-data-criticalinfrastructure-activity-7256779269178040320-Q-9N/?utm_source=share&utm_medium=member_desktop) for invite-only GenLab Conference panel titled *It's All About the Data*